kadimetla/doc-adk-training/training/module09-intro-custom-function-tools/lab.md

 from google.adk.agents import LlmAgent from google.adk.tools import FunctionTool

-# TODO: Import the four functions from your tools.calculator module.
+# TODO: Import the four functions from your .tools.calculator module.
+# Hint: Since 'tools' is a package within the same directory as 'agent.py',
+# you should use a relative import like: `from .tools.calculator import add, subtract, multiply, divide`

 # TODO: Create a FunctionTool for each of your imported functions.